The Blueprint for a High-Converting Influencer Outreach Campaign

 2. Get Their Attention

 Once you know who you’re trying to reach, the next step is to be so valuable to these influencers that they can’t help but notice you.
+Look into offering them the chance to join your affiliate program and earn some commission.

 As Zig Ziglar once said: